Canon 700D vs RP

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 700D and Canon EOS RP and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-It is notable that the Canon RP offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 700D does not offer wifi capability.
+It is notable that the RP offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
+In contrast, the 700D does not provide wifi capability.

 So how do things add up?
 Is there a clear favorite between the Canon 700D and the Canon RP?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.